handmakerzhm/Arrays/README.md

 # Update

 Experimenting with the unicode characters.

+Adding more unicode for references plus a media media query for font sizing when the screen goes below a certain width.

 ---